Z-o-o/yakuza-7-randomizer/README.md

  ## Step 9:
   You have now successfully randomized your enemies in Yakuza: Like A Dragon.
 Nothing else is required and enjoy!
-If you'd like to randomize them again follow this same process.
+If you'd like to randomize them again follow this same process starting from Step 2.
 I hope to make this process much easier in the near future.